gpsinsight/api-driver-documentation/Documentation.md

 ### Authenticate [POST /session/authenticate/]

 + Request (application/json)
-    The <auth_code> will be sent to the driver's phone number, if the phone is registered to the right <ref_id>
+    The authcode will be sent to the driver's phone number, if the phone is registered to the right refid

     + Body